docksal/docksal/docs/content/core/volumes.md

 To see how your project's Docker volumes are defined with `DOCKSAL_VOLUMES=bind` see [stacks/volumes-bind.yml](https://github.com/docksal/docksal/blob/master/stacks/volumes-bind.yml).

-In most cases you do not need to set `DOCKSAL_VOLUES=bind` option.
+In most cases, you do not need to set `DOCKSAL_VOLUES=bind` option.
 It is set for you automatically in applicable cases.
 The only thinkable exception is when you need fsnotify events on macOS with Docker Desktop, but don't want to use `unison` option.

 ### nfs

 This option is macOS specific and is used by default on macOS instead of bind.
-It means that containers will not wait for something to make host files accessible for them first, instead they will reach out to host themselves via NFS protocol.
+It means that containers will not wait for something to make host files accessible for them first – instead they will reach out to host themselves via NFS protocol.

 ```
               NFS mount
 macOS Host ==============> Container
 ```

-NFS generally works faster than `osxfs` so this option is default on macOS even for Docker Desktop setup.
+NFS generally works faster than `osxfs`, so this option is default on macOS even for Docker Desktop setup.
 The downside is that NFS does not support fsnotify events.

 To see how your project's Docker volumes are defined with `DOCKSAL_VOLUMES=nfs` see